Lagrangian multiforms on coadjoint orbits for finite-dimensional integrable systems: Acknowledgements

 \section{Acknowledgements}

 V.C. wishes to thank T. Skrypnyk for helpful discussions on higher Gaudin Hamiltonians and B. Vicedo and M. Vermeeren for helpful feedback and comments on our draft.
-V.C. is grateful for M. Semenov-Tian-Shansky for pointing out that the associative YBE in Remark \ref{rem_assoc} was already introduced in \cite{STS2} and is related to the older notion of Rota-Baxter algebras.
+V.C. is grateful to M. Semenov-Tian-Shansky for pointing out that the associative YBE in Remark \ref{rem_assoc} was already introduced in \cite{STS2} and is related to the older notion of Rota-Baxter algebras.
+We want to express our special gratitude to one referee whose insightful comments led to the content of Section \ref{reduction}.
 V.C. and M.D. would like to thank the Isaac Newton Institute for Mathematical Sciences for support and hospitality during the programme {\it Dispersive Hydrodynamics} when initial work on this paper was undertaken (EPSRC Grant Number EP/R014604/1).
 A.A.S. is funded by the School of Mathematics EPSRC Doctoral Training Partnership Studentship (Project Reference Number 2704447).